kk7nc/Text_Classification/README.rst

 ------------

-Text Stemming is modifying to obtain variant word forms using different linguistic processes such as affixation (addition of affixes).
+Text Stemming is modifying a word to obtain its variants using different linguistic processeses like affixation (addition of affixes).
 For example, the stem of the word "studying" is "study", to which -ing.

 Here is an example of Stemming from `NLTK <https://pythonprogramming.net/stemming-nltk-tutorial/>`__